telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 Gets or sets the client-side script that executes after the RadDock client-side object is loaded.

+###  OnClientResizeEnd `String`

+Gets or sets the client-side script that executes when a RadDock ResizeEnd event is raised.

 ###  OnClientResizeStart `String`

 Gets or sets the client-side script that executes when a RadDock ResizeStart event is raised.

-###  OnClientResizeEnd `String`

-Gets or sets the client-side script that executes when a RadDock ResizeEnd event is raised.

-###  Resizable `Boolean`

-Gets or sets a value, indicating whether the control is resizable.

-#### Remarks
-When the value of this property is true, the control will be resizable.
-The default value is false.

 ###  Pinned `Boolean`